curl/curl/docs/HTTP3.md

  If `make install` results in `Permission denied` error, you will need to prepend it with `sudo`.

-# openssl version
+# OpenSSL version

 quiche QUIC support is **EXPERIMENTAL**

-Build openssl 3.2.0
+Build OpenSSL 3.2.0

      % cd ..
      % git clone -b openssl-3.2.0 https://github.com/openssl/openssl